Post updated June 26, 2019. Originally posted on August 24, 2018.

 It’s official!
 San Diego is my favorite city in California.
 Granted, I haven’t visited every city, but I have been to Los Angeles, San Francisco, Joshua Tree National Park, Yosemite National Park, Sequoia National Park, and Napa Valley.
 Not only does it have a great downtown, but the beaches are beautiful and every area is so unique.

-My best friend is moving to San Diego at the beginning of 2019, so she planned a trip to scope it out.
-I got to join her and learn all about San Diego while I was there.
+Allison moved to San Diego a couple of months ago, and I spent her birthday with her last week.
+Last year, I joined her on a trip to learn all about San Diego and scope out where she wanted to live.
 One of the things I loved the most was how each part of the city felt like its own space.

 About San Diego